 For many young people today, the cost of university or college is a huge barrier to pursuing an undergraduate or post-graduate degree.

 Student loans now make up the largest percentage of all non-housing debt in the United States, accounting for $1.4 trillion in total.
 The average student will pay between $19,000 and $40,000 for an undergrad program.
-For young people who want to set themselves up for a career in business, the average tuition for an MBA program is a shocking $60,000.
+And for absolutely any potential student, this average tuition cost is shocking.

 In order to offset costs, many students spend hours looking for merit or financial-based scholarships.
 If you’re in the same position, these websites may be able to help get your own search started.

 FastWeb is one of the largest scholarship sites out there.
 After you register for their site, you’ll be able to access their massive database of scholarship opportunities.